dmaccormac/dmaccormac.github.io/_posts/2024-12-23-dns-over-https.md

 ---
 title: How to Configure DNS over HTTPS (DoH) on Windows 11
 date: 2024-12-23
-last_modified_at: 2024-12-23
+last_modified_at: 2024-12-24
 tags: dns https cybersecurity
 excerpt: One of the easiest and most effective ways to protect your online activities is by using DNS over HTTPS (DoH).
 ---

 # Introduction
+By default, DNS queries and responses are sent in plaintext (via UDP), which means they can be read by networks, ISPs, or anybody able to monitor transmissions.
 In an era where privacy and security are paramount, one of the easiest and most effective ways to protect your online activities is by using DNS over HTTPS (DoH).
-This method encrypts your DNS requests, preventing third parties from eavesdropping or tampering with your browsing history.
-[1, 2]
+This method encrypts your DNS requests, preventing third parties from eavesdropping [1, 2].

 Fortunately, Windows 11 provides support for DNS over HTTPS.
 Here's a step-by-step guide to help you secure your DNS traffic using DNS over HTTPS (DoH).